SS Torrey Canyon

-SS Torrey Canyon was an LR2 Suezmax class oil tanker with a cargo capacity of 118285 LT of crude oil.
+SS Torrey Canyon was an LR2 (Long Range 2) Suezmax class oil tanker with a cargo capacity of 118285 LT of crude oil.
 She ran aground off the western coast of Cornwall, United Kingdom, on 18 March 1967, causing an environmental disaster.
 At that time she was the largest vessel ever to be wrecked.
+The ship is named after Torrey Canyon, a location in Ventura County, California.

 Design and history

-When built by the Newport News Shipbuilding in the United States in 1959, she had a deadweight tonnage capacity of 65920 LT.
+When built by Newport News Shipbuilding in the United States in 1959, she had a deadweight tonnage capacity of 65920 LT.
 However, the ship was later enlarged by Sasebo Heavy Industries in Japan to 118285 LT capacity.